nsaikiran/impression/_drafts/input-parsing.md

 Those guidelines need to be properly designed, understood and used.

-The point I'm trying to make here is, one can use this guidelines concept to better interfaces.
+The point I'm trying to make here is, one can use this guidelines concept to better understand the interfaces.

 The programs, configuration files and all of the software that I know has concrete `guidelines` to communicate with them.

-> And we are expected to follow the `guidelines`.
+> And we are expected to follow the `guidelines` for an accomplishment.

+Why you experience, any sort of error during software production and execution?

+Have you tried configuring/customizing any software you are using?
+In that process what you observe?

+Have you worked with these so called frameworks that are born to assist the software development?

 ## The way of perceiving
 - How data is interpreted?